All Together: Is the Netflix Movie Based on Real Life or a Book?

 Netflix’s ‘All Together Now’ is a teen drama that focuses on the story of a teenager who is struggling with a lot of problems.
-She works a lot of odd jobs, sleeps in a bus, and along with all this, also manages to become a well-liked person in school.
-As time passes by, her problems increase and we see a heart-breaking shift in her perspective about life.
+She works a lot of odd jobs, sleeps on a bus, and, along with all this, also manages to become a well-liked person in school.
+As time passes by, her problems increase, and we see a heart-breaking shift in her perspective on life.
 This gives a touch of reality to her story, something that everyone can connect with.
-This also makes us wonder if the film is based on a true story.
+This also makes us wonder if the film is inspired by a true story.
 Here’s all you need to know about ‘All Together Now’.

 No, ‘All Together Now’ is not based on a true story.
 It is based on the book ‘Sorta Like A Rock Star’ by Matthew Quick.
-The book has been adapted for the screen by Marc Basch, Brett Haley, Matthew Quick, and Ol Parker, and has been directed by Brett Haley.
+The book has been adapted for the screen by Marc Basch, Brett Haley, Matthew Quick, and Ol Parker and has been directed by Brett Haley.
 If Quick’s name feels familiar to you, it is because another one of his works has been adapted for the screen.
-Academy Award-winning film ‘Silver Linings Playbook’ is based on a book penned by him.
+Academy Award-winning film ‘Silver Linings Playbook’ is based on a book he penned.

 Read More: Where Was All Together Now Filmed?